 - 8.1 Risk assessment: Every effort must be made to identify possible sources of violence, harassment, discrimination and reprisals and to implement procedures to control the risks of same for staff.
 To do this, MHI will use a risk assessment methodology developed under Ontario's workplace safety legislation.
 This methodology is designed for employers to assess the risks of "workplace violence", but adapted to also cover harassment, discrimination and reprisals.
-See Appendix D. - 8.1.1 Once the risk assessment is complete, MHI must advise its workers of the results, either through their health and safety committee if there are 20 or more, or through their health and safety representative if there are 6 or more; or in a direct communication to all staff if there is no committee or representative. - 8.1.2 MHI must reassess the risks as often as is necessary, and at least annually, in order to protect employees. - 8.2 Education and Assistance-will be provided to all employees as a preventative measure to inform everyone about the nature of violence, harassment, discrimination and reprisals, the right to be free of them, and about MHI's policy and procedures.
+See Appendix D. - 8.1.1 Once the risk assessment is complete, MHI must advise its workers of the results, either through their health and safety committee if there are 20 workers or more, or through their health and safety representative if there are 6 workers or more; or in a direct communication to all staff if there is no committee or representative. - 8.1.2 MHI must reassess the risks as often as is necessary, and at least annually, in order to protect employees.